List of awards and nominations received by Deepika Padukone: International Indian Film Academy Awards

 The International Indian Film Academy Awards (IIFA Awards) are organised by Wizcraft International Entertainment Pvt.
 Ltd. to honour members of the Bollywood film industry.
 Padukone has received seven awards from fifteen nominations.

 NDTV Indian of the Year

 The NDTV Indian of the Year is an annual award presented by NDTV.
 Padukone has received two awards.

 People's Choice Awards India

 The People's Choice Awards India is the Indian version of the American awards show recognising Indian film, television, music and sports.
 Padukone has received one nomination.

 Producers Guild Film Awards

 The Producers Guild Film Awards (previously known as the Apsara Film & Television Producers Guild Awards) are presented by the Producers Guild to honour and recognise the professional excellence of their peers.
 Padukone has received five awards from eleven nominations.

 Screen Awards

 The Star Screen Awards is a yearly ceremony honouring professional excellence in the Hindi language film industry.
 Padukone has won ten awards from sixteen nominations.

+South Indian International Movie Awards

+South Indian International Movie Awards, rewards the artistic and technical achievements of the South Indian film industry.
+Padukone has received one nomination.